 Previous speakers include:

-Partner Scott Wilkens discusses first amendment rights with guest speaker Jameel Jaffer.
+Former Partner Scott Wilkens (left) discusses First Amendment rights with guest speaker Jameel Jaffer in 2017.

-Guest speaker Ruby Bridges talks with Partner Reggie Hill
+Guest speaker Ruby Bridges (right) talks with Partner Reginald Hill in 2013.

-Guest speaker Kenji Yoshino talks with former Partner Paul Smith at the Annual Diversity Dinner.
+Guest speaker Kenji Yoshino (left) talks with former partner Paul Smith at the Annual Diversity Dinner in 2015.